Mastervoliumpl/RazorBlogProtfolio/README.md

-# Devblog & Portfolio Project (Razor version)
+# Devblog & Portfolio Project
 ### By Mastervoliumpl

 ## Description:
 This project creates the backend for a devblog and portfolio website.
-SOLID was taken into consideration while creating the project.
+SOLID & CRUD was taken into consideration while creating the project.

 ## Main features:
 - Create, display, update, and delete Blogposts and Portfoilo posts.

 ## Known issues:
-- Data does not save after application is closed.
+- Tags are not implemented in the frontend
+- UnitTests most likely don't work with new database changes

 ## Technologies used:
 - C# 12